 The Glacier Photograph Collection is an online, searchable collection of photographs of glaciers, mostly taken in the Rocky Mountains, the Pacific Northwest, Alaska, and Greenland.
 Photographs were taken from both the air and the ground.
 The dates of the photographs range from the mid 1800s to the present day.
-As of June 2010, more than 13,000 glacier photographs are online.
+However, the collection does include a smaller number of photos of glaciers in Europe, South America, the Himalayas, and Antarctica.
+As of August 2021, more than 25,000 glacier photographs are in the database.
 These photographs constitute an important historical record, as well as a data collection of interest to those studying the response of glaciers to climate change.

 Search the Glacier Photograph Collection